-If you have a child who’s suffered a brain injury during the delivery process, contact our experienced Denver medical malpractice attorneys at Burg Simpson as soon as possible.
+If you have a child who has suffered a brain injury during the delivery process, contact our experienced Denver medical malpractice attorneys at Burg Simpson as soon as possible.

 Properly monitoring and responding to conditions and warning signs in both the mother and the baby can prevent most brain birth injuries.
 Medical errors during pregnancy, delivery, and immediately post-partum easily and quickly result in brain injuries.

 - Inappropriate medications or medication levels administered over the course of the pregnancy or during delivery.

 - Failure to diagnose and treat the mother’s medical problems.

 - Failure to monitor the fetus, and recognize and respond to fetal distress.

 - Failure to perform a timely C-section.